timker/docs/docs/_documentation/OpenAPI.md

 ### AutoRest Generated Clients

-However AutoRest generated clients is similar to WCF Service Reference generated clients where the generated Client emits both implementation logic and models for sending each request that's coupled to external HttpClient and JSON.NET dependencies.
-This approach generates significantly more code generation that populates a directory containing [multiple implementation and Model classes](https://github.com/ServiceStack/ServiceStack/tree/master/tests/ServiceStack.OpenApi.Tests/GeneratedClient) generated for each Service.
+However AutoRest generated clients is similar to WCF Service Reference generated clients where the generated RPC-style Clients emits both implementation logic and models for sending each request that's coupled to external HttpClient and JSON.NET dependencies.
+This approach generates significantly more code generation that populates a directory containing

-In contrast [Add ServiceStack Reference](/add-servicestack-reference) adopts the venerable [Data Transfer Object](https://martinfowler.com/eaaCatalog/dataTransferObject.html), [Gateway](https://martinfowler.com/eaaCatalog/gateway.html) and [Remote Facade](https://martinfowler.com/eaaCatalog/remoteFacade.html) patterns where it only needs to generate clean, implementation-free DTO models that it captures in **a single source file** for all supported languages.
+[multiple implementation and Model classes](https://github.com/ServiceStack/ServiceStack/tree/master/tests/ServiceStack.OpenApi.Tests/GeneratedClient) generated for each Service.

-The generated DTOs are cleaner and more reusable where it isn't coupled to any Serialization implementation and can be reused in any of ServiceStack's
+In contrast [Add ServiceStack Reference](/add-servicestack-reference) adopts the venerable [Data Transfer Object](https://martinfowler.com/eaaCatalog/dataTransferObject.html), [Gateway](https://martinfowler.com/eaaCatalog/gateway.html) and [Remote Facade](https://martinfowler.com/eaaCatalog/remoteFacade.html) Service patterns where it only needs to generate clean, implementation-free DTO models that it captures in **a single source file** for all supported languages.

-[Service Clients and Serialization Formats](http://docs.servicestack.net/csharp-client#httpwebrequest-service-clients) or different [Service Gateway](http://docs.servicestack.net/service-gateway) implementations.
+The generated DTOs are cleaner and more reusable where it isn't coupled to any Serialization implementation and can be reused in any of ServiceStack's message-based [Service Clients and Serialization Formats](http://docs.servicestack.net/csharp-client#httpwebrequest-service-clients) or different [Service Gateway](http://docs.servicestack.net/service-gateway) implementations.
 The models are also richer where it's able to include additional metadata attributes and marker interfaces